specklesystems/speckle-docs/user/unity.md

 ### Receiving

-To receive data directly from the editor, just add the `SpeckleManager.cs` script to a GameObject, in the inspector you'll now be able to select accounts, streams, branches and commits.
+To receive data directly from the editor, just add the `SpeckleManager.cs` script to a GameObject, in the inspector you'll now be able to select accounts, projects, models and versions.

 Please note this feature is in early release and might be a bit unstable.